dylanpieper/ShinySurveyJS-Template/readme.md

 }
 ```

 Use undersores and don't include spaces and special characters for the `group_col` or `group_id_col` values used in the URL query.
-The app will automatically remove underscores when storing or displaying the data.
+The app will automatically remove underscores when displaying the data.

 ### Option 2: Staged JSON